Manuka Honey vs Regular Honey

 Frequently Asked Questions

-Is manuka honey worth the price?
+Is manuka honey worth the price for everyday use?

 Can I use regular honey instead of manuka for health benefits?